 2.2.3 Nekemte Executive Committee

-This consists of members who execute and monitor day-to-day activities at the grass- roots level in collaboration with the church elders at Arya Jawi and the Director of Arya Jawi School.
+This consists of members who execute and monitor day-to-day activities and decision at the grassroots level in collaboration with church elders at Arya Jawi and with the Director of Arya Jawi School.

 Duties and Responsibilities

 ·Facilitate the election of executive committee members ·Work Closely with parents/guardians of beneficiary children ·Develop detailed child selection criteria ·Develop code of conduct for beneficiaries to ensure that sponsored children get maximum benefits out of the sponsorship program.
 The code of conduct shall cover conditions under which a beneficiary may forfeit the sponsorship. ·Ensure that there will be transparency and accountability in the management of funds ·Prepare and submit periodic financial and performance reports to be reviewed and used by the Addis Ababa and Diaspora committees.
 Accounts shall be audited yearly and reported to appropriate bodies. ·Keep good records on finances and beneficiary children ·Submit any information that may be requested to Addis Ababa Committee ·Receive, host and brief visitors on the sponsorship program ·Create conducive conditions for the sponsored children in secondary schools in particular to play leadership roles in the community ·Conduct literacy classes for adults with focus on women groups ·Organize discussion forums on subjects such as child rearing practices, Buraka Memorial Foundation, health education, etc for the community members. ·Carry out related activities that will promote the best interest of Arya Jawi community